+According to the Prospera Economic Profile, 63.8% of Bozeman residents are college-educated, compared to 46.6% in Bend, Oregon, or 43.7% in Boise, Idaho.
 Because Bozeman has such a highly qualified workforce, many workers find themselves underemployed, eventually leaving Bozeman in search of better opportunities for career advancement and higher-paying positions.

 But for those looking for positions in retail or service industries in Bozeman the scales are tipped towards the employees.
-There is such a shortage for service industry workers in Bozeman at the moment that many businesses have been forced to reduce their hours or close altogether.
+There is such a shortage of service industry workers in Bozeman at the moment that many businesses have been forced to reduce their hours or close altogether.

 Bozeman is also becoming a great incubator for entrepreneurial activity and start-up businesses which bring a number of new jobs to the area.
 But, as stated by the Bozeman Area Labor Report, younger and smaller businesses do tend to pay less than established, larger companies.

-While the majority of people living in Bozeman likely take part in some winter sport, there are a number of people living here who really don’t like winter, at all.
+While the majority of people living in Bozeman take part in some kind of winter sport, there are a number of people living here who really don’t like winter, at all.
 And if we’re being honest, Bozeman is a pretty tough place to live if you don’t like cold temperatures and lots of snow.
 Winter in Bozeman can begin in September and last until May, and while the area is known for its sunny “bluebird” days, the temperatures can drop well below zero for weeks at a time.

 Bozeman is not what it was 20 years ago and for some people that is reason enough to leave.
-According to the U.S Census Bureau, 42% of the people leaving Bozeman are moving somewhere else in Montana.
-Yellowstone County (Billings) is the most popular, Missoula is the second, and Lewis & Clark County (Helena) is the third.
-While Bozeman’s urbanization is drawing so many people in, it’s also the same reason that is driving many people out.
-If you are one of those people, click here for 10 Montana towns to escape the Bozeman boom.
+According to the U.S Census Bureau, 43% of the people leaving Bozeman are moving somewhere else in Montana.
+Missoula County was the most popular, followed by Lewis and Clark County (Helena) and Flathead County (Kalispell/Whitefish area).

 Click here to find out who is moving to Bozeman, Montana.
 Or just for fun, click here to read the 10 Things You Should Know Before Moving to Bozeman.